CMU-Blockchain-Group/tokenbot/README.md

 ### Commands

 Execute commands when a specific keyword including the command prefix has been sent in a Discord channel.

-To properly initialize the command, this file has to be added to the command directory you specified in the configuration file of the bot: `config.ts`.

 *Example of Command: **Ping***